TCP congestion control: Agile-SD TCP

 Agile-SD is a Linux-based CCA which is designed for the real Linux kernel.
-It is a receiver-side algorithm that employs a loss-based approach using a novel mechanism, called agility factor (AF). to increase the bandwidth utilization over high-speed and short-distance networks (low-BDP networks) such as local area networks or fiber-optic network, especially when the applied buffer size is small.
+It is a receiver-side algorithm that employs a loss-based approach using a novel mechanism, called agility factor (AF), to increase the bandwidth utilization over high-speed and short-distance networks (low bandwidth-delay product networks) such as local area networks or fiber-optic network, especially when the applied buffer size is small.
 It has been evaluated by comparing its performance to Compound TCP (the default CCA in MS Windows) and CUBIC (the default of Linux) using NS-2 simulator.
 It improves the total performance up to 55% in term of average throughput.

 TCP Westwood+

 Westwood+ is a sender-only modification of TCP Reno that optimizes the performance of TCP congestion control over both wired and wireless networks.
 TCP Westwood+ is based on end-to-end bandwidth estimation to set the congestion window and slow-start threshold after a congestion episode, that is, after three duplicate acknowledgments or a timeout.
 The bandwidth is estimated by averaging the rate of returning acknowledgment packets.
-In contrast with TCP Reno, which blindly halves the congestion window after three duplicate ACKs, TCP Westwood+ adaptively sets a slow-start threshold and a congestion window which takes into account an estimate of bandwidth available at the time congestion is experienced.
+In contrast with TCP Reno, which blindly halves the congestion window after three duplicate ACKs, TCP Westwood+ adaptively sets a slow-start threshold and a congestion window that takes into account an estimate of bandwidth available at the time congestion is experienced.
 Compared to Reno and New Reno, Westwood+ significantly increases throughput over wireless links and improves fairness in wired networks.